top of page

 You will receive a notification letter from the DOS informing you that your case has been sent to USCIS.
 This letter will be sent to you by mail.
 In my own experience, I received this letter quite late – around 2 months after the fact – and I wasn't even anticipating it, as I was unaware of the process.

-After your case is transferred to the USCIS, they will send you a notice of action (I-797C) within a few weeks.
-This notice will include a receipt number for your case and using this receipt number you can check the status of your case on the USCIS website.
+After your case is transferred to the USCIS from DOS, USCIS will send you a notice of action (Form I-797C) within a few weeks.
+I-797C notice will include a receipt number for your case and using this receipt number you can check the status of your case on the USCIS website.

 Waiver Basis (FY 2021)